medispis/clock.rs/README.md

 ## Installation

-you can build it from source or use aur helper by installing clock.rs-git package.
+You can build it from source or use aur helper by installing clock.rs-git package.

 ```bash
 paru -S clock.rs-git